 While there is a certain amount of competition out there this can only be a good thing.
 As long as the development team keeps up with what they have done here, there is definitely a bright future in store for Redshift.

 Redshift has the capability of “out of core” rendering which means that if a GPU runs out of memory (because of too many polygons or textures in the scene), it will use the system’s memory instead.
 In some situations, this can come at a performance cost so it is typically better to use GPUs with as much VRAM as you can afford in order to minimize the performance impact.
 Certain types of data (like textures) actually work very well with out-of-core rendering.
-This means that even if your scene uses the 4K/8K textures, you can still expect great rendering performance!
+This means that even if your scene uses the 4K/8K textures, you can still expect great rendering performance and one of the best render engines for 3Dsmax!

 OTOY is proud to advance state of the art graphics technologies with groundbreaking machine learning optimizations, out-of-core geometry support, massive 10-100x speed gains in the scene graph, and RTX ray tracing GPU hardware acceleration.
 Octane is tightly integrated into 3ds max.
 Much of Octane’s functionality can be found in the Render Setup window.
 The latest version of Octane now includes a menu item as well which can be used to set Octane as the current renderer.